mrkrisworld/hilab-procon-group-b/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

+## VS Code Development

+You can start the server and client (client requires Windows) directly in VS Code using the Debug tab.

+- "server: nuxt" starts the local node server in development mode

+- "client: edge" starts the browser with the correct port for the development server

+- "fullstack: nuxt" starts local server and client

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.